Machine Unlearning: A Comprehensive Survey: Privacy and Security Issues on Machine Unlearning

-\subsection{Membership Inference Attacks in Unlearning}
+\subsubsection{Membership Inference Attacks in Unlearning}

-\citeauthor{chen2021machine} \cite{chen2021machine} first pointed out that when a model is unlearned, the difference in the outputs from the model before and after unlearning leaks the privacy of the erased data.
-Then they proposed the corresponding membership inference attack pipeline in unlearning, which includes three phases: posteriors generation, feature construction, and membership inference. \begin{enumerate} \item Posteriors Generation.
-Suppose that the attacker has the ability to access two versions of the ML model, the model $\theta_{\mathcal{A}}$ before unlearning and the unlearned model $\theta_{\mathcal{U}}$.
-Assume a target sample $e$, the attacker queries $\theta_{\mathcal{A}}$ and $\theta_{\mathcal{U}}$, and obtains the corresponding posteriors, $p(\theta_{\mathcal{A}})$ and $p(\theta_{\mathcal{U}})$, which also called as confidence values in \cite{shokri2017membership}. \item Feature Construction.
+\citeauthor{chen2021machine} \cite{chen2021machine} first pointed out that when a model is unlearned, the discrepancy in the outputs from the model before and after unlearning leaks privacy of erased data.
+Then, they proposed the corresponding membership inference attack pipeline in unlearning, which includes three phases: posterior generation, feature construction, and membership inference. \begin{enumerate} \item Posteriors Generation.
+Suppose that the attacker can access two versions of the trained model, the model $\theta_{\mathcal{A}}$ before unlearning and the model $\theta_{\mathcal{U}}$ after unlearning.
+Assume a target data point $e$, the attacker queries $\theta_{\mathcal{A}}$ and $\theta_{\mathcal{U}}$, and has the corresponding posteriors, $p(\theta_{\mathcal{A}})$ and $p(\theta_{\mathcal{U}})$, which also called as confidence values in \cite{shokri2017membership}. \item Feature Construction.
 After achieving the two posteriors $p(\theta_{\mathcal{A}})$ and $p(\theta_{\mathcal{U}})$, the attacker sums them to make the inference feature vector $F$.
 Common methods exist to construct the feature vector shown in \cite{chen2021machine}. \item Inference.
-After the attacker finishes training the attack model based on the created features $F$, he inputs the collected feature to the inference model to predict if the specific sample $e$ is in the erased dataset of unlearning models. \end{enumerate}
+After the attacker finishes training the attack model based on the created features $F$, he inputs the collected feature to the inference model to predict if the specific sample $e$ occurs in the erased dataset of unlearning models. \end{enumerate}

-In \cite{chen2021machine}, they assumed that the attacker has admission to two versions of ML models before and after unlearning, but it is sometimes impractical, especially in black-box learning scenarios. \citeauthor{lu2022label} \cite{lu2022label} further proposed a label-only membership inference attack method to infer if a data point is unlearned by the model, eliminating the dependence on accessing posteriors.
+In \cite{chen2021machine}, they assumed that the attacker has admission to two ML models before and after unlearning, but it is sometimes impractical, especially in black-box learning scenarios. \citeauthor{lu2022label} \cite{lu2022label} further proposed a label-only membership inference method to imply if a sample is unlearned, eliminating the dependence on accessing posteriors.
 Their basic idea is that the same noise injection on candidate data points will show different results for the sample in or not in the training dataset.
-Thus, they made the adversary continuously query the original and unlearned models and add noise to change their outputing labels.
-By observing the disturbance amplitude, they can determine whether an item is deleted.
+Thus, they made the adversary continuously query the original and unlearned models and add noise to modify their outputs.
+Observing the disturbance amplitude lets them determine whether an item is deleted.